isa-ulisboa/qgis-python/README.md

 ## Sessions
 ### Session 1
   - Introduction to PyQGIG
   - Task 1.
 Dataset STOPvespa.
 Download `T01_stopvespa_processing_run` from the [Shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh).
 The goal is to load and visualize the data, and create a QGIS project "by hand".
-Then, cretae the first script in Python to perform some simple operations: `extract by expression` and `extract by location`.
+Then, create the first script in Python to perform some simple operations: `extract by expression` and `extract by location`.
+To do this, one first execute the operations with tools in Processing/Toolbox, and then use Processing/History to copy the respective commands to the Python editor in the appropriate order.

 ### Session 2
 ### Session 3